dillonbaxendell/ui-engineering-assessment/README.md

 #### Acceptance Criteria:
 **GIVEN**:
-I am viewing the Upcoming Events page while logged in as any user
+I am viewing the Upcoming Events page when signed out or while logged in as any type of user.

 **THEN**:
 I see two new buttons above the Events, one to display events as Cards and the other to display them in a Table format